lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: D.Phil. in Computer Science - focus on HCI and LLM evaluation
+    - course: D.Phil. in Computer Science - focus on LLM evaluation and HCI methodology
       institution: University of Oxford
       # year: 2024
     - course: M.A. by Thesis in Philosophy (with distinction) - focus on embodied cognition and computational linguistics